simon-danielsson/dotfiles/README.md

 - **`gd`**: Launches a script that starts Godot and neovim ( through **gv** ) together.
 - **`gv`**: Launches a script that starts godot piped to the local godot LSP server.
 - **`journal`**: Starts neovim with a new typst file using a template - this is automatically titled to the current date and saved in `~/journal`.
 This makes for effortless journaling, so that I can focus on writing down my thoughts without friction.
-- **`q`**: Launches a script that kills all neovim sessions, and then all tmux sessions, which ultimately also ends up closing down the Ghostty instance.
+- **`q`**: Launches a script that kills all neovim sessions, and then all tmux sessions, which ultimately also ends up exiting the Ghostty instance.
 - **`ls`**: `eza --color=always --icons --group-directories-first --git --no-time --no-permissions`
 - **`ss`**: Launches fzf with preview window - built-in logic so that if a directory is selected you cd into it, but if a file is selected you open it in neovim.
 Searches from the global directory regardless of `cwd`.
 - **`s`**: The same logic as `ss`, but it only searches through the current directory.